The Waddesdon Bequest

 ‘some of the most impressive objects in the British Museum’

 Greatly expanding a collection inherited from his father, Baron Ferdinand purchased objects that exemplify the renewal of interest in medieval and Renaissance art during his lifetime.
-The collection was modelled on the courtly European treasuries (known as Schatzkammern or Kunstkammern) formed by princes and rulers in Germany and Austria in the 16th century.
+The collection now known as the Waddesdon Bequest was modelled on the courtly European treasuries (Schatzkammern or Kunstkammern) formed by rulers German and Austrian rulers in the 16th century.
 To 19th-century collectors, these princely collections demonstrated power, wealth, knowledge and discernment – all of which can be seen reflected in the Waddesdon Bequest.

 A Rothschild Renaissance